ZeroGroup/project-hpc/README.md

 1.
   **Q:** I got "You should not call cmake in-source..." error, why?

-  **A:** Becouse this will create heavily polluted working copy, which may result in accidentaly adding binaries to version control, small kittens horrible death or even total extinciton of *Ailuropoda melanoleuca* species.
+  **A:** Becouse this will create heavily polluted working copy, which may result in accidentaly small kittens horrible death, total extinciton of *Ailuropoda melanoleuca* species or even adding binaries to version control.
 The solution is to re-read and understand [Compilation Steps](#compilation-steps) subsection of this file.